-Checking the global Registries for addresses one will find waiting lists consisting of IPv4 address pools that were previously allocated to entities (now reclaimed) or ones that were simply never used.
-The reclaimed ones go through a 6 month quarantine to flush out prior usage and could still appear on various blacklists resulting in connectivity problems that your organization would have to resolve on its own.
+Checking the Global Registries for addresses one will find waiting lists consisting of IPv4 address pools that were previously allocated to entities (now reclaimed) or ones that were simply never used.
+The reclaimed ones go through a 6-month quarantine to flush out prior usage and could still appear on various blacklists resulting in connectivity problems that your organization would have to resolve on its own.
 At the time this was written /24 blocks can have waiting lists of more than 8 months for certain regions.

-Next choice could be to investigate buying or leasing IPv4 addresses from the open market.
+The next choice could be to investigate buying or leasing IPv4 addresses from the open market.

 A few commercial sites offer blocks of addresses where the going rate for /24 blocks seems to be something in the order of $25.00 per IPv4 address.
-Leasing is also an option, there are a number of web-sites offering leases, some having pools of various sizes available.
+Leasing is also an option.
+There are a number of websites offering leases, some having pools of various sizes available.
 Check their long-term vs. short-term rates and be aware of fees.

-Finally there is a choice of planning for the future and be less dependent on pools of public IPv4 addresses being available, namely CGNAT, also commonly known as Large Scale NAT.
+Finally, there is a choice of planning for the future and be less dependent on pools of public IPv4 addresses being available, namely CGNAT, also commonly known as Large Scale NAT.
 A significant benefit of this choice is the built-in preparation for the near future.
 IPv6 is happening and the need for support of dual-stack environments (IPv4 + IPv6) is fast becoming unavoidable.
 The growth of IoT devices alone which by their sheer numbers almost dictates the use of IPv6 addresses.
 IoT devices are often battery-powered and any unnecessary network traffic drains those batteries.
 Unlike IPv6 which has a number of ways to facilitate dynamically assigning addresses, IPv4 has routine broadcast packets received by all devices in a broadcast domain, adding to the battery drain.

-Carrier Grade NAT provides the ability to share a minimal set of public IPv4 addresses between internal remote sites while providing support for coexisting with IPv6 networks thus mitigating IPv4 address exhaustion.
+Carrier-Grade NAT provides the ability to share a minimal set of public IPv4 addresses between internal remote sites while providing support for coexisting with IPv6 networks thus mitigating IPv4 address exhaustion.

 Let’s delve into CGNAT and see some use cases for service providers.